 Marionberries vs. Blackberries

 It's easy to confuse these two berries.
 But here are a few guidelines.
 Not all blackberries are marionberries, but all marionberries are a type of blackberry.
 They differ, however, in shape, as marionberries are more oblong, and tend to be sweeter and juicier.
 Also, they're only grown in Oregon, whereas blackberries are available across North America commercially and from local farms in areas where berries can easily grow.
 They also tend to be a bit more firm than blackberries.

-How to Buy the Best Marionberries
+How to Use Marionberries

 Marionberries, especially the darker colored ones, are beautifully glossy.
 Look for bright, plump berries without blemishes, mold, or sogginess if you're lucky enough to find fresh marionberries for sale.
 They are in season from mid-July to mid-August.
 Frozen marionberries are available year-round and work well in baked goods such as a blackberry cobbler.